kottenator/node-sass-watcher/README.md

 ```

 _Note:_ You need to run `node-sass` inside the post-processing command,
 because I don't want to deal with all `node-sass` CLI arguments.
-Though, I may change my mind in the future.
+In fact, current implementation is `node-sass`-independent.

 More about `--command` (`-c`):

-* contents of the `input.scss` are passed as `stdin`
+* contents of the `input.scss` are passed to the command's `stdin`
 * `<input>` will be replaced with the input file path
 * `<output>` will be replaced with the output file path, provided with `--output` (`-o`) argument (if specified)
 * Shell syntax is allowed: pipes (`|`), FD redirect (`> output.css`), etc